 I choose the topic then I find keywords that work.

 I look for keywords that fit my topic.

 I look at the top of Google search, and then I look at the bottom of the page to see what their options may come up.

-Once I have enough variations I copy them on a notepad and then take them over to a funny named site called, “Keyword Shitter”, no kidding!
+Once I have enough variation, I copy them to a notepad and then take them over to this silly site named, "Keyword Shitter," no kidding!